alexiusacademia/electron-db/README.md

 **electron-db** is a module to have a database-like functions to simulate table manipulation on data.
 The data is saved as a json flat file.

+The json file is saved on the application folder.

+**Important:** The script that uses this library should be run with electron command first in order to create the direction on the user data folder.
+The name that will be used for the app directory will be what was indicated in the package.json as <em>productName</em>.
+If this is not set, the <em>name</em> property will be used.

 [![Build Status](https://travis-ci.org/alexiusacademia/electron-db.svg?branch=master)](https://travis-ci.org/alexiusacademia/electron-db)

 ### **Installation**